adaltas/node-nikita/src/tools/repo.coffee.md

 * `local`
   Treat the source as local instead of remote, only apply with "ssh" option.
+* `content`
+  Content to write inside the file. can not be used with source
 * 'replace' (String)
   Globing expression used to match replaced files.
 * `verify`